tetratecx/tsb-single-vm/README.md

   <img src="./imgs/POC-VM.drawio.png">
 </p>

-Every application can be deployed as pod, as vm or both.
+Every micro-service can be deployed as pod, as vm or both.
 In case the full application is deployed as both pods and vm, full redudancy is provided (equal load balancing).

+Note that this capability allows for a gradual vm to pod migration, but also allows integration of vm workloads that are for some reasons not able/desired to run as pod.

 **DOC REF** More information our different vm onboarding options can be found [here](https://docs.tetrate.io/service-bridge/1.6.x/en-us/setup/workload_onboarding)